 Though general anaesthetic might be necessary for your specific procedure, it’s important to be aware of the possible side effects of going completely under.
 These side effects can include:

 - Bruising or soreness at the insertion point of the IV drip

 - Sore throat/dry mouth

 - Some confusion and memory loss (often temporary and more prevalent among older people)

-It can take up to a week for general anaesthetic to completely leave your system, although the effects gradually wear off.
+Please note that whilst these side effects can vary from person to person, most usually experience minimal to mild discomfort.
+It is also essential to note that it can take up to a week for general anaesthetic to leave your system, although the effects gradually wear off.

-For safe and trusted GA dentistry services that facilitate a smoother and stress-free experience for all, make an appointment with the friendly staff at Campbelltown Dental Care.
+For safe GA dentistry services with a general anesthetic dentist, you can trust to facilitate a smooth and stress-free experience, make an appointment with the friendly staff at Campbelltown Dental Care.

 How We Can Help

 With our team of friendly nurses and expert general anesthetic dentists, we aim to make your experience at Campbelltown Dental Care as hassle-free as possible.
 This is because we understand the importance of providing a calm and relaxing environment for our patients.
 From the moment you step into our practice until the completion of your dental procedure, our team is committed to ensuring your peace of mind and oral well-being.